dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 ### Week Twelve:

 *Readings*
 - Flanagan, Mary.
 2000.
-“Navigating the Narrative in Space: Gender and Spatiality in Virtual Worlds.”
-Art Journal 59 (3): 74–85. https://doi.org/10.2307/778029.
+“Navigating the Narrative in Space: Gender and Spatiality in Virtual Worlds.” *Art Journal* 59 (3): 74–85. https://doi.org/10.2307/778029.
 - Coltrain, James and Stephen Ramsay.
 2019.
 “Can Video Games Be Humanities Scholarship?”
-In Debates in the Digital Humanities 2019, edited by Matthew K. Gold and Lauren F. Klein, 36–45.
+In *Debates in the Digital Humanities.* Edited by Matthew K. Gold and Lauren F. Klein.
 University of Minnesota Press. https://doi.org/10.5749/j.ctvg251hk.6.

 - **[Discussion Question: Week 12](/Assignments/DiscussionWeek12.md)**